 Our big check in times are at the start of each session.
 They are:

-August 23 (One Tribe Place): 9am-11pm and other designated hours posted for upper-class check in
+August 20 (Location TBD): 9am-10pm and other designated hours posted for upper-class check in

-Until August 1st you can also check in at the Jamestown Duty Office between the hours of 7 and 11 pm.
+Until August 4th you can also check in at Bryan Hall B014 between the hours of 6pm and 8pm.

 At our hall meeting we will be discussing the community agreement.
 Please come with ideas in mind of how you want our community to come together.
 Self Determination is an important and unique aspect of living on campus at William and Mary.
 So to refresh your memory about what that means, please check out this little movie.

-Please keep in mind that you cannot check in earlier than May 25, and that you should be in contact at least a week in advance if you need to check in at an alternate time.
+Please keep in mind that you cannot check in earlier than May 29, and that you should be in contact at least a week in advance if you need to check in at an alternate time than listed so we can work out a time to meet.

 Can’t wait to meet you!